Your #1 goal with cold outreach is to build relationships and increase sales. But open rates don’t help you measure either of those.

 Positive replies, meetings booked, and business generated are pure signs that your targeted prospects are interested.
 These are much more reliable and are related to business growth.

-Deliverability is still a key component of your outreach campaigns, but you should track this using your warm-up tool (like lemwarm) instead of looking at metrics like open rate.
+Deliverability is still a key component of your outreach campaigns, but you should track this using your deliverability and warm-up booster (like lemwarm) instead of looking at metrics like open rate.

 To keep track of the business metrics and deliverability, we suggest updating your cold outreach tool to track qualified replies (interest rate for lemlist users) and also making sure it shows where your emails are landing.